maxammann/private-tor-network/README.md

 ### Quickstart

-The easiest way to get a tor network up and running is to use the docker-compose create and then scale function
+The easiest way to get a tor network up and running is to use the docker-compose create

 ```
 docker-compose up
-docker-compose scale relay=5 exit=3
 ```

-This will create 3 directory authorities (DA's), 1 client listning on port 9050, 5 relays, and 3 exits.
-You can scale to whatever you want.

 ### Uses